 BMW

-1,000 Miles in 100 Days, Killer Whales and 130ft Waves: Ross Edgley Takes on a Historic Open Water Challenge.
+1,000 Miles in 114 Days, Killer Whales and 130ft Waves: Ross Edgley Achieves a Historic Open Water Challenge.

-In 2025, ultra-marathon sea swimmer Ross Edgley will attempt a historic first - swimming over 1,000 miles (1,610 km) around Iceland’s entire coastline while conducting crucial ocean conservation research.
-This record-breaking expedition will push the limits of human performance, innovation, and sustainability.
-Driven by a bold commitment to sustainability, Edgley is dedicated to minimising his environmental impact at every stroke - harnessing innovative sustainable practices, renewable energy and cutting-edge technology to reduce carbon emissions.
-Just as Edgley’s challenge in the water demands unwavering resilience in one of the most extreme environments on Earth, BMW’s all-electric land support brings class-leading range, efficiency and performance.
+In 2025, ultra-marathon sea swimmer Ross Edgley has become the first person to swim the entire coastline of Iceland.
+Taking a total of 114 days to complete, and swimming over 1,000 miles (1,610 km), this historic moment was accomplished while conducting crucial ocean conservation research.
+This record-breaking expedition, which was supported by the all-electric BMW iX, pushed the limits of human performance and innovation.
+Edgley was dedicated to minimising his environmental impact at every stroke - harnessing innovative sustainable practices, renewable energy and cutting-edge technology to reduce carbon emissions.
+Just as Edgley’s challenge in the water demanded unwavering resilience in one of the most extreme environments on Earth, BMW’s all-electric land support brang class-leading range, efficiency and performance.

-The entire expedition, expected to take around three months, is supported by lead sponsors BMW and Gym King.
-The all-electric BMW iX will serve as the challenge’s support vehicle.
-With the highest electric range in its class - up to 426 miles (WLTP2) - and all-wheel drive capability, it is well suited to the demands of Iceland’s climate.
-EV-specific features such as pre-conditioning will allow the vehicle to warm the cabin and clear ice from the glass ahead of early starts and late finishes.
-Alongside transporting crew members and essential provisions, it will also support researchers by collecting scientific samples during the journey.
+The expedition was supported by lead sponsors BMW.
+The all-electric BMW iX served as the challenge’s support vehicle.
+EV-specific features such as pre-conditioning allowed the vehicle to warm the cabin and clear ice from the glass ahead of early starts and late finishes.
+Alongside transporting crew members and essential provisions, it also supported researchers by collecting scientific samples during the journey.

 "This challenge is an extraordinary test of endurance and determination - qualities that resonate deeply with us at BMW.
 We’re proud to support Ross as he takes on this remarkable feat and pushes the limits of what’s possible.
 The BMW iX is built for efficiency and performance in the toughest conditions, making it the perfect companion for such an ambitious expedition."